diogolhc/feup-mieic-lpoo-proj/docs/README.md

 of weather change.
 This means that weather instance passed to *updateWeather* may contain the information relative to those probabilities.
 Replace the chained if statements with a for loop iterating through all probabilities and respective weather changes.
-Finally, we can use **Collapse Hierarchy** to merge all the classes in [controller.weather.state](../src/main/java/controller/farm/weather/state), because at this point they will have identical *updateWeather* methods.
+Then, we can use **Collapse Hierarchy** to merge all the classes in [controller.weather.state](../src/main/java/controller/farm/weather/state), because at this point they will have identical *updateWeather* methods.
+Finally, the resulting class can be inlined in [WeatherController](../src/main/java/controller/farm/weather/WeatherController.java) because it no longer makes sense to have a state.

 ## OTHER KNOWN PROBLEMS